LambdaTest/documentation/docs/qmetry-integration.md

 3. Now, you need to provide access of your LambdaTest account to the QMetry app.
 To do so, add your _username_ and _access key_ over their corresponding fields, and click on **FETCH PLATFORM LIST** button.
 This will verify your credentials and connect your LambdaTest account with the QMetry app successfully, based on your current plan.

 <img loading="lazy" src={require('../assets/images/uploads/QMetry-2.webp').default} alt="LambdaTest Configuration in Qmetry App" width="2882" height="1801" className="doc_img"/>
->To get your Username and Access Key, go to your LambdaTest automation dashboard and click on the “key” icon left to the help button, on the top right corner.
+>To get your Username and Access Key, go to your LambdaTest automation dashboard and click on the "key" icon left to the help button, on the top right corner.

 <img loading="lazy" src={require('../assets/images/uploads/QMetry-4.webp').default} alt="Finding Username and Access Key" width="2882" height="1801" className="doc_img"/>